Outlets

 },

 Fail-closed on unexpected errors.
-Because consume fires before the step runs, an unexpected throw during resume burns the token with no fresh replacement — the user must restart the workflow from the beginning.
-This is intentional: no lingering replayable token after a failed attempt.
-For expected validation failures (wrong password, invalid input, rate limit), return an outlet signal from the step handler instead of throwing — the engine re-pauses and issues a fresh token so the user can retry without restarting.
+The engine re-persists under the same handle only after the step returns.
+An unexpected throw during resume skips that re-persist — the handle is gone and the user must restart the workflow.
+This is the security-preferred behavior (no lingering replayable token after a failed attempt).
+For expected validation failures (wrong password, invalid input, rate limit), return an outlet signal from the step handler instead of throwing — the engine re-persists under the same handle on the re-pause, and the same wfs keeps working.

 Out-of-Band Outlets